Hurricane Erin still stirring up dangerous waves while it moves away from the East Coast

 Erin remains a large hurricane as it heads out to sea

-The storm has fluctuated in intensity since first forming nearly a week ago, but it's still unusually large, stretching across more than 600 miles (965 kilometers).
+The storm has fluctuated in intensity since first forming nearly a week ago, but it is still unusually large, stretching across more than 600 miles (965 kilometers).

 The hurricane center was also watching three tropical disturbances far out in the Atlantic.
 With thousands of miles of warm ocean water, hurricanes known as Cape Verde storms are some of the most dangerous to North America.